Harshithaatmakuri/Firewall-Configuration-Task4/README.md

 - This task demonstrates basic network traffic filtering using Windows Firewall.

 ## 📸 Screenshot
-- `firewall_telnet_block.png` – shows the blocked Telnet rule in the firewall.
+- `Screenshot (3).png` – shows the blocked Telnet rule created in the Windows Firewall interface with action set to **Block**, protocol as **TCP**, and the rule **enabled** for all profiles.

 ## 📘 Outcome
-Successfully created, tested, and managed a firewall rule in Windows to block Telnet traffic, demonstrating understanding of inbound rules and traffic filtering.
+Successfully configured and tested a Windows Firewall rule to block Telnet (port 23), demonstrating basic firewall management skills and an understanding of network traffic filtering.